 - Caregiving: Are there boundaries?

 Reverend Sherry Perry, serves as staff chaplain with Blakeford at Green Hills to residents, family, and team members.
-Sherry has a special interest and passion for senior adults.
-She is focused on supporting the various relationships surrounding senior adults as they navigate this special season of life.
-She is board certified with both the Board of Chaplaincy Certification Inc. (BCCi) an affiliate of the Association of Professional Chaplains (APC) and the National Association of Veterans Affairs Chaplains (NAVAC).
+She is board certified with both the Board of Chaplaincy Certification Inc., (BCCi) an affiliate of the Association of Professional Chaplains (APC), and the National Association of Veterans Affairs Chaplains (NAVAC).
 She received her Master of Divinity from Vanderbilt Divinity School.